-It is recommended to complete the experiments FP11 (IR-spectroscopy) and FP17 (Raman-spectroscopy) of the module "Physikalisches Fortgeschrittenenpraktikum".
+It is recommended to complete the experiments FP11 (IR-spectroscopy) and FP17 (Raman-spectroscopy) of the module "Physikalisches

+Fortgeschrittenenpraktikum".

+Tertgecommenonpraktikam :

-Frequency: each winter semester Recommended Semester: from 1.
-Minimal Duration of the Module: 1 semester[s] Contact Hours: Repeat Exams Permitted: 4 according to the examination regulations of the study program
+Frequency: each winter semester not Recommended Semester: Minimal Duration of the Module:

+in winter term 22/23 from 1.
+1 semester[s]

+Contact Hours: Repeat Exams Permitted:

+4 according to the examination

+regulations of the study program